jochenjonc/blog-component-state/README.md

 With this in mind let's focus on the original problem, sharing a reference.

-In this example we receive a config object from the parent component and emit changes from the formGroup created out of the config object.
+In this example, we receive a config object from the parent component and emit changes from the form group created out of the config object.

 Every time we receive a new value from the input binding
 - we create a config object out of it
 - and use the `FormBuilder` service to create the new form.
-As output value we have to provide something that holds a `subscribe` method.
+As output value, we have to provide something that holds a `subscribe` method.
-So we could use the formGroups `valueChanges` to provide the forms changes directly as component output events.
+So we could use the form groups `value changes` to provide the forms changes directly as component output events.

 ```typescript
 @Component({